GDG-KansasCity/Android-Wear-Codelab/README.md

 Most of the contents of the big notification are the same.
 There are a few different things to pay attention here.

-1. the Large Icon.
-The large icon is displayed behind the notification as a background.
+1. The largeIcon is displayed behind the notification as a background.
 The difference to the small icon is that we will be using BitmapFactory.decodeResource() decode a png file.
 2. The setContentTitle and setContentText will be overriden by the bigStyle.bigText and bigStyle.setBigContentTitle.
 ```java
 case R.id.bigNotification: